sr3dna/androme/README.md

     // configure an extension (third-party) - same as built-in
 </script>
 ```
 ### API: Public properties and methods (androme)

 There is no official documentation for the time being since this project is still in early development.
-The entire source code is available on Github if you need further clarification.
+The entire source code is available on GitHub if you need further clarification.

 ```javascript
 .build // android versions: 14 to 28